 Amvuttra (vutrisiran) is another RNA interference (RNAi) genesilencer designed to inhibit production of the transthyretin (TTR) protein in the liver, thereby reducing the levels of TTR in the body, preventing amyloid build-up and organ damage.
-Amvuttra has been approved for hATTR patients with polynuropathy (nerve damage) and is being investigated for both hATTR and ATTRwt patients with cardiomyopathy.
+Amvuttra has been approved for hATTR patients with polyneuropathy (nerve damage) and/or cardiomyopathy (heart damage).
 Amvuttra is delivered through a subcutaneous (under the skin) injection administered by a health care professional in a hospital or clinic setting once every three months.
-In the phase III HELIOS-A clinical trial, it significantly improved neuropathy impairment, including reversal of polyneuropathy symptoms, as well as walking, guality of life, nutritional status, and activities of daily living.
-Amvuttra offers hATTR patients with polyneuropathy symptoms an additional treatment option to the two treatments currently approved: Onpattro® and Tegsedi®.
-(Alnylam Pharmaceuticals) www.amvuttra.com
+In the phase III HELIOS-A clinical trial, it significantly improved neuropathy symptoms, as well as walking, quality of life, nutritional status, and activities of daily living when compared to those who received placebo.